milosgajdos/distribution/docs/content/_index.md

 ---
 description: High-level overview of the Registry
 keywords: registry, on-prem, images, tags, repository, distribution
-title: Distribution Registry
+title: Distribution
 ---

 ## What it is

-The Registry is a stateless, highly scalable server side application that stores and lets you distribute container images and other content.
-The Registry is open-source, under the permissive [Apache license](https://en.wikipedia.org/wiki/Apache_License).
+The Distribution is a stateless, highly scalable server side application that stores and lets you distribute container images and other content.
+The Distribution is open-source, under the permissive [Apache license](https://en.wikipedia.org/wiki/Apache_License).

 ## Why use it

-You should use the Registry if you want to:
+You should use the Distribution if you want to:

  * tightly control where your images are being stored
  * fully own your images distribution pipeline